 Note: If a person has one of the above classifications that are not considered employees and also has an employee appointment classification, then the employee classification makes them an employee of the UW.

-If you are an employee on any UW System campus then you are considered an employee of the UW since all UW System Campuses are paid through a central payroll system and report to the IRS as one entity/unit.
+Any UW System campus employee is considered an employee of the UW since all UW System Campuses are paid through a central payroll system and report to the IRS as one entity/unit.

 Internal Revenue Code (IRC) Section 3402(e) requires treatment of all remuneration paid to employees to be considered wages if more than 50% of the remuneration is for wages.
 Therefore, UW System and UW–Madison take a conservative approach and if the person is currently a UW System employee, all payments will be deemed to be wages.